indico/indico-user-docs/user_guide/category_management.md

 Category Management
 -------------------

-You can re-allocate a sub-category or event by selecting the one you wish to move using the tick box and clicking on the arrows that show text *move the selected category* when you point there with the mouse, you will then be asked to where you would like to reallocate this sub-category/event.
+You can re-allocate a sub-category or event by selecting the one you wish to move using the tick box and clicking on the horizontal arrows on your right,that show text *Move the selected category* when you point there with the mouse.
+You will then have to answer **where** you would like to reallocate this sub-category/event.

 ![](/assets/category_move.png)